Nedilko/black-hole/README.md

 As was mentioned in the requirements, I didn't implement ***flag*** functionality.

 As base for project I used Create React App, so that I could start imeplemnting as soon as possible.

+UI Design was made by myself and based on my own preferences.